How to Measure Toilet Rough-In Without Removing Toilet

 What is Toilet Rough-In Measurement?

-Toilet rough-in measurement is defined as the distance from the wall behind the toilet to the center of the outlet pipe where waste exits the toilet.
-This measurement is vital for ensuring that the toilet fits seamlessly within the designated space.
+Toilet rough-in measurement is the distance from the wall behind the toilet to the center of the outlet pipe where waste leaves the toilet.
+This measurement is crucial for making sure the toilet fits perfectly in the space you have.

 How to Measure Toilet Rough-In Without Removing the Toilet